MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-content.md

 You can architect your Azure Virtual Desktop solution to realize cost savings.
 Here are five different options to help manage costs for enterprises:

-- **Windows 10 multi-session**: By delivering a multi-session desktop experience for users with identical compute requirements, you can let more users log in to a single VM at once, an approach that can result in considerable cost savings.
+- **Windows 10 multi-session**: By delivering a multi-session desktop experience for users with identical compute requirements, you can let more users sign in to a single VM at once, an approach that can result in considerable cost savings.
 - **Azure Hybrid Benefit**: If you have Software Assurance, you can use [Azure Hybrid Benefit for Windows Server](/azure/virtual-machines/windows/hybrid-use-benefit-licensing) to save on the cost of your Azure infrastructure.
 - **Azure Reserved VM Instances**: You can prepay for your VM usage and save money.
 Combine [Azure Reserved VM Instances](https://azure.microsoft.com/pricing/reserved-vm-instances) with Azure Hybrid Benefit for up to 80 percent savings over list prices.
 - **Session-host load-balancing**: When you're setting up session hosts, *breadth-first* mode, which spreads users randomly across the session hosts, is the standard default mode.
 Alternatively, you can use *depth-first* mode to fill up a session-host server with the maximum number of users before it moves on to the next session host.
 You can adjust this setting for maximum cost benefits.